Lots of people do brain exercises, often in the form of brain games.

 “Tomorrow I want to go to a movie called Memory Maverick.
 It’s about a guy who cannot forget.
 He’s hired by a group known only as ‘The Agency’ to infiltrate a competitor.
 But once the hero learns the secrets, he doesn’t want to hand them over.
 But since he can’t forget, The Agency starts making his life miserable.”

 All you would need to do to complete this brain exercise is repeat everything the person is saying silently in your mind.
 You’ll automatically boost your cognitive function and remember more by doing this.

 For example, you might see an image of Mel Gibson as he looked in the movie Maverick trying to remember something.

-For more brain exercises on remembering what people are saying with visualization practice, check out this interview with Jim Samuels on the Magnetic Memory Method Podcast.
-He has some great ideas and the benefits include:
+For more cogntive exercises on remembering what people are saying with visualization practice, check out this interview with Jim Samuels on the Magnetic Memory Method Podcast.
+He has some great ideas, and the benefits include:

 - Being more present.